-Senator Mitchell, of Oregon reported favorably from the committee on postoffines and post roads the bill to increase the pay of the letter carriers throughout the United States.
+Senator Mitchell, of Oregon reported favorably from the committee on postoffices and post roads the bill to increase the pay of the letter carriers throughout the United States.
 This bill is similar to one reported favorably in the House.
-It provides that after June 30 of the present year the pay of letter carriers in cities of more that 75,000 population for the first year of service shall be \$600; for the second year, \$800, for the third year, \$1,000; for the fourth year and thereafter, \$1,200; and that those in cities of a population of under 75,000 shall receive for the first year's service \$600; for the second year, \$800; for the third year and thereafter, \$1,000.
-It is estimated that the bill.
-If it should become a law, would add about \$2,100,000 to the aggregate salaries paid letter carriers in all the cities of the country.
+It provides that after June 30 of the present year the pay of letter carriers in cities of more that 75,000 population for the first year of service shall be \$600; for the second year, \$800, for the third year, \$1,000; for the fourth year and thereafter, \$1,200; and that those in cities of a population of under 75,000 shall receive for the lirst year's service \$600; for the second year, \$800; for the third year and thereafter, \$1,000.
+It is estimated that the bill, if it should become a law, would add about \$2,100,000 to the aggregate salaries paid letter carriers in all the cities of the country.
+Senator Mitchell, of Oregon reported facarriers in all the cities of the country.

-139TH DAY.
+1397H DAY.

-May 28.-Congress and President Cleveland were quick to act to-day in the matter of extending relief to the sufferers at \$4.
-Louis.
-The instant the house met this morning Representative Joy, of \$4.
-Louis, introduced the following:
+May 28.-Congress and President Cleveland were quick to act to-day in the matter of extending relief to the sufferers at St. Louis.
+The instant the house met this morning Representative Joy, of St. Louis, introduced the following:

-"Be it resolved by the senate and house of repersentatives in congress assembled that the secretary of war be and he is hereby authorized to lend the mayors of the city of \$4.
-Louis and East \$4.
-Louis under such regulations and restrictions as he may deem proper a sufficient number of tents to temporarily shelter such citizens of said cities as may have lost their homes by the tornado of yesterday."
+"Be it resolved by the senate and house of repersentatives in congress assembled that the secretary of war be and he is hereby authorized to lend the mayors of the city of St. Louis and East St. Louis under such regulations and restrictions as he may deem proper a sufficient number of tents to temporarily shelter such citizens of said cities proper a sufficient number of tents to tem-porarily shelter such citizens of said cities as may have lost their homes by the tornado of yesterday."

-The resolutions were unanimously adopted, and was immediatly sent to the senate, where unanimous consent was given to consider it.
+The resolutions were unanimously adopt-ed, and was immediatly sent to the senate, where unanimous consent was given to con-sider it.